Texas CHLConcealed Handgun License

 "It will be found an unjust and unwise jealousy to deprive a man of his natural liberty upon the supposition he may abuse it." -George Washington-

-To obtain a Concealed Handgun License in the State of Texas you must complete the 10 hour course, qualify with a handgun in accordance with the DPS course of fire, and pass a 50 question exam.
+To obtain a Concealed Handgun License in the State of Texas you must complete the minimum 4 to 6 hour course, qualify with a handgun in accordance with the DPS course of fire, and pass a 25 question exam.
 A student must then apply to the state and pay the current fees and undergo a complete background check for the state to issue a license.
 There is currently no requirement as to which order an applicant must follow regarding class and online application.
 The entire process requires the completion of both.
 Either may be completed before the other.

 Applicants may complete their State of Texas Online Application which includes all application questions, affidavits, and payment arrangements.
-Fingerprints may then be obtained at a L1-Identity location after the application has been completed and payment received online.
-The completed application checklist, along with the required proficiency certificate (CHL-100) issued by our instructor can then be returned to the DPS along with two passport style photos and the CHL-6 signature page, to complete the application process.
+Fingerprints may then be obtained at the Fingerprint Applicant Services of Texas provider (MorphoTrust aka Identigo) location after the application has been completed and payment received online.
+The completed application checklist, along with the required proficiency certificate (CHL-100) issued by our instructor can then be returned to the DPS (along with two passport style photos and the CHL-6 signature page if you do not have a Texas Driver's License), to complete the application process.

 If you have questions pertaining to your already submitted application, please contact the DPS CHL Division directly: